Expert guide to the best things to do in Mexico City with kids

 Public transport in Mexico City

 🚆 The metro is pretty good in Mexico City.
-There are women and children only carriages, which are great for safety but, of course, men can’t travel in them.
-Apart from rush hour this is a good and cheap way to get around the city.
-Buses are cheap but are often extremely crowded and can be a very slow way of getting around Mexico City.
+There are women and children only carriages, which are great for safety late at night or if you’re feeling worried.
+Apart from rush hour, it’s a good and cheap way to get around the city.
+Buses are also cheap but are often extremely crowded and can be very slow.

-🚖 Uber & Didi both run in Mexico City and both work just great.
+🚖 You’ll find both Uber & Didi in the city.
 In my opinion they are a better option than regular cabs as they don’t require cash or a knowledge of the city.
 Who enjoys haggling for a ride when they don’t know the distance or real price?
 Not me.
 Download Uber or Didi and save yourself the hassle of cabs.

 ✈️ Use Uber to order a ride from the airport.
 It’s permitted and super hassle free.
 Your app will tell you where to wait for your driver.